 Through its activities and projects Circuscentrum aims to turn Flanders into a flourishing circus region, with wide cultural support and the best possible development opportunities.
 Circuscentrum is the official link between the Government of Flanders and the circus sector.
 Contact Circuscentrum (Flemish Centre for Circus Arts) Dok Noord 4F 001 9000 Ghent – Belgium T […]

 Circuscentrum does a lot.
 Really.
-We are a knowledge centre, we offer educational programmes, we support artistic creation, we publish CircusMagazine and our annual Yearbook, we protect and promote the circus heritage, we are internationally active, we organise a festival and a convention, and we represent the circus sector for the Flemish authorities.
-Here’s a […]
+We are a knowledge centre, we offer educational programmes, we support artistic creation, we publish CircusMagazine, we protect and promote the circus heritage, we are internationally active, we organise a festival and a convention, and we represent the circus sector for the Flemish authorities.
+Here’s a selection of some of […]